luciangreen/mindreader/README.md

 Notice

 Mindreader produces vague mind reading results, that remind you of your thoughts but are not actually your thoughts.
-See also the <a href="https://github.com/luciangreen/Essay-Helper">Essay-Helper repository</a> and the <a href="https://github.com/luciangreen/Music-Composer">Music-Composer Repository</a>.

 # Mindreader

-Contains Prolog programs that can be used by an individual to project spiritual images and read their mind using meditation.
+* Contains Prolog programs that can be used by an individual to project spiritual images and read their mind using meditation.
+* See also the <a href="https://github.com/luciangreen/Essay-Helper">Essay-Helper repository</a> and the <a href="https://github.com/luciangreen/Music-Composer">Music-Composer Repository</a>.

 # Getting Started